wso2/docs-is/en/identity-server/next/docs/guides/authentication/conditional-auth/role-based-template.md

 # Add MFA based on user roles

-You can enable a more secure login flow for users that belong to specific roles associated to the application by applying the **Role-Based** conditional authentication template for Adaptive MFA.
-This template enables two-factor authentication with TOTP or Passkey for users who belong to the user role you specify.
+You can enable a more secure login flow for users that belong to specific roles associated with the application by applying the **Role-Based** conditional authentication template for Adaptive MFA.
+This template enables two-factor authentication with TOTP or passkeys for users who belong to the user role you specify.

 ## Scenario

-Consider a scenario with two roles, `admin` and `manager` associated to an application.
-For users assigned to these roles, the login flow in the application should be stepped up with TOTP or Passkey as follows:
+Consider a scenario with two roles, `admin` and `manager` associated with an application.
+For users assigned to these roles, the login flow in the application should be stepped up with TOTP or passkeys as follows:

 1. Username and password
 2. TOTP or Passkey